MahlaAb/compositionalGAN/README.md

 Enabling generative adversarial networks (GANs) to learn the distribution of images as compositions of distributions of smaller parts

 For more information, please see the paper
-**Face Images as Jigsaw Puzzles: Compositional Perception of Human Faces for Machines Using Generative Adversarial Networks**<br> at http://arxiv.org/abs/2103.06331
+**Face Images as Jigsaw Puzzles: Compositional Perception of Human Faces for Machines Using Generative Adversarial Networks** at http://arxiv.org/abs/2103.06331

 * Mode 1: Face images composed of two parts; one for the face and one for everything else